How To Make A Plate Wreath Damage Free!

 - 3 flowerpots terracotta pots peat pots work well

-- 1 sheet self-stick moss
+- 1 sheet self-stick sheet moss

 - 1 bag Spanish moss